nokia/danm/README.md

 ## License

-This project is licensed under the 3-Clause BSD License - see the [LICENSE.md](LICENSE.md) TODO: LINK file for details
+This project is licensed under the 3-Clause BSD License - see the [LICENSE](LICENSE)